Probing neutrino emission at GeV energies from compact binary mergers with the IceCube Neutrino Observatory: IceCube and GeV neutrino selection

-The IceCube Neutrino Observatory is a cubic-kilometer neutrino detector installed in the ice at the geographic South Pole between depths of 1450 m and 2450 m~\cite{jinst}.
-It includes 5160 digital optical modules (DOMs) distributed along 86 strings deployed within the detector volume.
-This includes a lower energy infill detector, the DeepCore subarray, which includes 8 densely instrumented strings with smaller vertical spacing between its optical modules (7~m versus 17~m) and smaller horizontal spacing between its strings (72~m on average versus 125~m)~\cite{deepcore}.
-When a neutrino interacts inside or in the surrounding medium of the detector, the subsequent electromagnetic and/or hadronic cascade produces Cherenkov photons that can be detected by one or more DOMs.
+The IceCube Neutrino Observatory is a cubic-kilometer neutrino detector installed in the ice at the geographic South Pole between the depths of \SI{1450}{\meter} and \SI{2450}{\meter}~\cite{IceCube:2016zyt}.
+It consists of 5160 digital optical modules (DOMs) distributed along 86 strings deployed within the ice.
+When neutrinos undergo deep inelastic scattering in the ice inside or near the IceCube detector, the subsequent muon or electromagnetic/hadronic cascades produce Cherenkov photons that can be detected by one or more DOMs.
+Located at the centre of the detector, IceCube DeepCore~\cite{IceCube:2011ucd} is a sub-volume component optimised to detect lower-energy events.
+This sub-volume is more densely populated with vertical DOM distances of \SI{7}{\meter} instead of the standard \SI{17}{\meter} on normal IceCube strings, and horizontal string distances of $\sim \SIrange{40}{70}{\meter}$ instead of the standard \SI{125}{\meter}.
+Furthermore, the photomultiplier tubes (PMTs) inside these DOMs have a 35\% higher quantum efficiency compared to the standard IceCube DOMs, making it easier to detect the lower intensity signals of lower energy neutrinos.